RoTrackUWU/RoTrack-Module/README.md

 ## Endpoints

-You can view available endpoints on the {RoTrack API}[https://api.rotrack.xyz/endpoints]
+You can view available endpoints on the [RoTrack API](https://api.rotrack.xyz/endpoints)